-A reintroduction of the PBM bill from last session is moving along quickly.
+A reintroduction of the PBM bill from the last session moved along quickly.
 This bill, authored by a large group of bipartisan legislators, generally requires pharmacy benefit managers to be licensed with the commissioner of insurance or to have an employee benefit plan administrator license under current law.
-The bill also establishes certain requirements on pharmacy benefit managers and certain health plans regarding their interactions with pharmacies and pharmacists.
+The bill also established certain requirements on pharmacy benefit managers and certain health plans regarding their interactions with pharmacies and pharmacists.

 Legislation to Allow Pharmacy Students to Administer Vaccines Proceeds (2021 AB 4 / 2021 SB 60)

-Assembly Health Committee Chairman, Rep. Joe Sanfelippo and Sen. Dale Kooyenga, have introduced AB 4 / SB 60, legislation that would allow pharmacy students and pharmacy technicians to administer vaccine.
-The companion bills have both had hearings, have been recommended for passage and are available for floor debate.
+Assembly Health Committee Chairman, Rep. Joe Sanfelippo and Sen. Dale Kooyenga, introduced AB 4 / SB 60, legislation that would allow pharmacy students and pharmacy technicians to administer vaccines.
+The companion bills both had hearings and were recommended for passage.
 A number of organizations — including Walgreens, the Pharmacy Society of Wisconsin and the Medical College of Wisconsin — backed it, saying it would dramatically expand the number of vaccinators in the state.
-BioForward is registered in support of this legislation.
+BioForward registered in support of this legislation.

 Legislature and Administration Updates